tescal2/GenerativeAI/langchain-tutorial/README.md

 ![Screen Shot 2023-03-31 at 6 50 42 PM](https://user-images.githubusercontent.com/11755966/229252064-73092168-ce65-40e6-b1af-4f5549c9fa00.png)

 As of March 2023, LLM's like ChatGPT still have a knowledge cutoff date.
 In order to overcome this limitation, you can use a technique called Prompt chaining which links another source of information to the LLM for retrieval.
 The internet is a great example to supercharge an LLM with up to date information.
-This repository uses an application that provides `text-davinci-003` witha ccessw to the internet using Langchain.
-For deomnstration purposes, we limit this app to just search, however, you can certainly build more integrations such as WolframAlpha, a private database, etc.
+This repository uses an application that provides `text-davinci-003` with access to the internet using Langchain.
+For deomnstration purposes, we limit this application to just search, however, you can certainly build more integrations such as WolframAlpha, a private database, etc.

 **Execution:**